NodeSchoolSF/interview-prep/technical_phone_screen_and_whiteboarding_practice.md

 To see how a real phone screen can play out, you can watch a recording of someone solving [missing list item](https://www.youtube.com/watch?v=cdCeU8DJvPM) well.

 When I'm solving a Leetcode problem, I'll code it in a JS file and run `node problem.js` to evaluate it.
-I'll console.log or assert some test cases at the bottom to check the functionality.
+I'll console.log some test cases at the bottom to verify that the solution is correct.
 See some of the [solutions](/solutions) for examples of this.

 Some useful posts on how to approach a fresh problem: